Structs and Linked Lists

 Before begining, we need to know what our linked list will be represented as.
 You need to create a

-that contains 2 attributes: the first one will be the data for that
+new type struct called Node that contains 2 attributes: the first one will be the data for that

 element.
 We’re going to assume that it’s a string for now, although you can make it anything.
 The

-second attribute is going to be a pointer to the next Node
+second attribute is going to be a pointer to the next Node.

 // We use typedef so that we can avoid writing struct Node everywhere // instead of just Node. // Note that with typedef we also need to include the name after since // the struct and the type don't necessarily need to have the same name. typedef struct Node { char *data; struct Node *next; } Node;